 Where Can You Use Your Aetna OTC Card In-Store?

 Aetna's OTC card is accepted at a network of approved retail stores.
+For a detailed breakdown of each store and what to buy there, see our full guide on what stores take the Aetna extra benefits card.
 Common locations include:

 - CVS Pharmacy (particularly well-integrated due to the CVS Health connection)